fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/solar-powered-laptop.md

 `vanilla-gnome-desktop` metapackage and subsequently removed `xfce4*`.

-Overall the Ubuntu `aarch64` port works very well on this device with the armbian kernel (currently, that’s 5.9.14), with a couple of small
+Overall the Ubuntu `aarch64` port works very well on this device with the armbian Linux kernel (currently, that’s 5.9.14), with a couple of small caveats:
-caveats:

 * Suspend support is essentially limited to suspend-to-idle.
 I’d really love to have suspend-to-disk support on this device (ideally